Immigration to the United States: Modern reform attempts

-Trump administration policies
+First Trump administration policies

 ICE reports that it removed 240,255 immigrants in fiscal year 2016, as well as 226,119 in FY2017 and 256,085 in FY2018.
 Citizens of Central American countries (including Mexico) made up over 90% of removals in FY2017 and over 80% in FY2018.

 In January 2017, U.S. President Donald Trump signed an executive order temporarily suspending entry to the United States by nationals of seven Muslim-majority countries.
 It was replaced by another executive order in March 2017 and by a presidential proclamation in September 2017, with various changes to the list of countries and exemptions.
 The orders were temporarily suspended by federal courts but later allowed to proceed by the Supreme Court, pending a definite ruling on their legality.
 Another executive order called for the immediate construction of a wall across the U.S.–Mexico border, the hiring of 5,000 new border patrol agents and 10,000 new immigration officers, and federal funding penalties for sanctuary cities.

 The "zero-tolerance" policy was put in place in 2018, which legally allows children to be separated from adults unlawfully entering the United States.
 This is justified by labeling all adults that enter unlawfully as criminals, thus subjecting them to criminal prosecution.
 The Trump Administration also argued that its policy had precedent under the Obama Administration, which had opened family detention centers in response to migrants increasingly using children as a way to get adults into the country.
 However, the Obama Administration detained families together in administrative, rather than criminal, detention.

 Other policies focused on what it means for an asylum seeker to claim credible fear.
 To further decrease the amount of asylum seekers into the United States, Attorney General Jeff Sessions released a decision that restricts those fleeing gang violence and domestic abuse as "private crime", therefore making their claims ineligible for asylum.
-These new policies that have been put in place are putting many lives at risk, to the point that the ACLU has officially sued Jeff Sessions along with other members of the Trump Administration.
-The ACLU claims that the policies that are currently being put in place by this Presidential Administration is undermining the fundamental human rights of those immigrating into the United States, specifically women.
-They also claim that these policies violate decades of settle asylum law.
+These new policies that had been put in place were controversial for putting the lives of the asylum seekers at risk, to the point that the ACLU sued Jeff Sessions along with other members of the Trump Administration.
+The ACLU claimed that the policies put in place by the Trump Administration undermined the fundamental human rights of those immigrating into the United States, specifically women.
+They also claimed that these policies violated decades of settle asylum law.

 In April 2020, President Trump said he will sign an executive order to temporarily suspend immigration to the United States because of the COVID-19 pandemic in the United States.